 Dice Probability Calculator

-Everybody knows what a regular 6 sided die is, and, most likely, many of you have already played thousands of games where the one (or more) was used.
+Everybody knows what a regular 6-sided die is, and, most likely, many of you have already played thousands of games where you used one (or more).
 But, did you know that there are different types of die?
 Out of the countless possibilities, the most popular dice are included in the Dungeons & Dragons dice set, which contains seven different polyhedral dice:

-- 12 sided dice, also known as a dodecahedron — each face is a regular pentagon
+- 12-sided dice, also known as a dodecahedron — each face is a regular pentagon; and

 How to calculate dice roll probability?